ethereum/consensus-specs/specs/networking/p2p-interface.md

 * Harder to stream as length must be known up-front
 * Additional code path required to verify length

 In some protocols, adding a length prefix serves as a form of DoS protection against very long messages, allowing the client to abort if an overlong message is about to be sent.
-In this protocol, we are globally limiting message sizes using `REQ_RESP_MAX_SIZE`, thus an the length prefix does not afford any additional protection.
+In this protocol, we are globally limiting message sizes using `REQ_RESP_MAX_SIZE`, thus the length prefix does not afford any additional protection.

 [Protobuf varint](https://developers.google.com/protocol-buffers/docs/encoding#varints) is an efficient technique to encode variable-length ints.
 Instead of reserving a fixed-size field of as many bytes as necessary to convey the maximum possible value, this field is elastic in exchange for 1-bit overhead per byte.